Fraser-Greenlee/transformer-vae/README.md

     --do_train \
     --huggingface_dataset=poems \
 ```
-Or you can import T5-VAE to use as a package much like a Huggingface model.
+Or you can import Transformer-VAE to use as a package much like a Huggingface model.
 ```python
 from transformer_vae import T5_VAE_Model